-About one-quarter of New York City’s residents (2.1 million adults) are functionally illiterate in English, meaning that they lack the skills required for daily living and employment tasks beyond the most basic level.
+About 18 percent of New York City residents (1.6 million adults) do not speak English proficiently, meaning that they lack the skills required for daily living and employment tasks beyond the most basic level.
 This largely hidden epidemic takes a profound toll on both adults and their children.

 For many immigrants in particular, parent illiteracy means that children are placed in an inappropriate adult role, whether translating at the doctor’s office, reading important documents, or having to help their parent navigate the world.

 The need is greatest in the boroughs of Queens, the Bronx, and Brooklyn, where 24 to 28 percent of the population could not speak English proficiently in 2009–13.1 Of those who need literacy education in New York City, only 40,000, or 3 percent, are receiving it.

 Educational attainment and English proficiency are key drivers of long-term family well-being.
 One study showed that for every dollar spent on adult illiteracy, society reaps $7.14 in returns—through increased individual earnings and decreased societal expenditures.
 Benefits of increasing education levels and English skills of adults include:

 English-proficient immigrants in New York City have higher average incomes than limited-English-proficient immigrants at all levels of educational attainment:

 - 90% higher among college graduates ($66,067 vs. $34,984)

 - 37% higher among those with some college ($31,650 vs. $23,106)

 - 30% higher among those with just a high school diploma ($22,254 vs. $17,053)